 • For advice on alternative approaches to delivery

+Standards designers/developers

+• To enhance their technical understanding of the described standards and their relationship when implemented together;

+• As a point of reference when updating or designing new artifacts including implementation guides

 Scope

-The primary scope of this implementation guide is to provide guidance for the use of SNOMED CT in the HL7 V3 Clinical Statement Pattern, especially as used within the CDA R2 standard..
+The primary scope of this implementation guide is to provide guidance for the use of SNOMED CT in the HL7 V3 Clinical Statement Pattern, especially as used within the CDA R2 standard.
 The guide will be useful to those constructing content based on the Clinical Statement Pattern, representing clinical information from various HL7 domains including Structured Documents (CDA release 2), Patient Care, Orders and Observations and models using the Clinical Statement Common Message Element Types (CMET).

 The guidance in this document should also be applied to the use of SNOMED CT in other HL7 V3 models that share features with the Clinical Statement Pattern, unless domain specific requirements prevent this.